-A broken fence strand was repaired, and faded or damaged perimeter signs P2, P38, and P43 were replaced during the inspection.
-Perimeter signs P4-P13 along the west fence line are becoming illegible due to fading and should be replaced within the next couple of years.
+A broken fence strand along the north fence line (near boundary sign P24) was identified and repaired during the inspection.
+Perimeter signs P42, P39, P37, and P36 are constructed of plastic and will be replaced with metal signs at the next inspection.
+Perimeter signs P4-P13 along the west fence line are becoming illegible due to fading and will be replaced within the next couple of years.
 No other maintenance needs were identified.